JuanJoseJ/money_tracker/README.md

 - **Shared Preferences**: Used for storing simple data persistently across app launches, ideal for saving user preferences and settings.

 ## Gallery

-To add a visual touch, here are some screenshots of the app.
-Adjust the width and height as needed to fit your design better.

 <p align="center">
   <img src="./static/pictures/List-Light.jpg" alt="Home Screen Light" width="200"/>